 \subsection{SPT-SZ cluster flux in \Planck\ data}

-We used the full ($\xi >4.5$) SPT-SZ published cluster catalogue~\citep{bleem2015}.
-For the work described in this Section, we adopted the $\beta$-profile for the cluster template with the same parametrization as in the SPT-SZ analysis.
-We applied MMF3 at the location of the clusters, fixing the size $\theta_c$ to the value published in the catalogue.
-The estimated central Compton parameter $\estyo$ is then converted to the integrated flux in a cylinder of radius 0.75~arcmin, $Y^{0.75}$.
-The flux can be directly compared to the flux given in the published catalogue.
-Results are shown in Fig.~\ref{fig:plck_vs_spt_spt}.
+We used the full ($\xi >4.5$) SPT-SZ published cluster catalog~\citep{bleem2015}.
+For the work described in this section, we adopted the $\beta$-profile for the cluster template with the same parametrization as in the SPT-SZ analysis.
+We applied MMF3 at the location of the clusters, fixing the size $\theta_c$ to the value published in the catalog.
+The estimated central Compton parameter $\estyo$ was then converted to the integrated flux in a cylinder of radius 0.75~arcmin, $Y^{0.75}$.
+The flux can be directly compared to the flux given in the published catalog.
+The results are shown in Fig.~\ref{fig:plck_vs_spt_spt}.

 There is a large dispersion between the individual measured fluxes and the published flux (black dots).
 This is expected because the \Planck\ maps are noisier than the SPT-SZ maps.
 We averaged the \Planck\ fluxes in SPT-SZ flux bins (red diamonds).
 The averaged bin flux is generally in good agreement with the SPT-SZ flux.
 The agreement is very good at large values ($Y^{0.75} \, {\rm SPT} > 2 \times 10^{-4} \, {\rm arcmin}^2$), and the average \Planck\ flux starts to deviate to lower values with decreasing SPT-SZ flux ($Y^{0.75} \, {\rm SPT} < 2 \times 10^{-4} \, {\rm arcmin}^2$).
 We attribute this deviation to the Malmquist bias of the SPT-SZ flux due to the SPT detection threshold.
 Although \Planck\ is less sensitive than SPT, it is not subject to the selection bias of the SPT sample.
 We conclude that the SPT cluster flux is consistent with the \Planck\ data.